 In the last five years, my focus has been on understanding how software developers use models at different levels of abstraction over time, which I call Continuous Design.

-I lead the software design education team at Google and write the Pragmatic Designer column for IEEE software magazine.
+I lead the Google School of Software Engineering at Google and write the Pragmatic Designer column for IEEE software magazine.
 I’ve been heavily involved in the SATURN software design conference for many years and have been on the program committee for academic conferences including the International Conference on Software Architecture (ICSA) and the International Conference on Software Engineering (ICSE).

 My primary interest over the years has been software design.
 My PhD thesis investigated software frameworks and introduced a new way to describe the interactions between client and framework code.
 I wrote a book on software architecture that is a blend of ideas from the object-oriented programming community and the software architecture community.